meta103/OllieTheSpot/README.md

 List of other features outside of the MVPs scope

 User profile:
-- see my profile
+- see my favorites spots
-- upload my profile picture
+- see my reviews
-- see other users profile
+- upload profile image from your device
 - list of events created by the user
 - list events the user is attending

 Geo Location:
-- add geolocation to events when creating
+- add geolocation when creating a new spot
-- show event in a map in event detail page
-- show all events in a map in the event list page
+- show spots in a map

 Homepage
 - ...